Sewer56/FileEmulationFramework/docs/emulators/bmd.md

 For games other than these, script compiler arguments need to be supplied as detailed in [Custom Script Compiler Args](#custom-script-compiler-args).

 ## Example Usage
-As this mod is primarily intended for use with the PC Persona games, it is reccomended that you use [Persona Essentials](https://github.com/Sewer56/p5rpc.modloader) which has this as a dependency.
+As this mod is primarily intended for use with the PC Persona games, it is recommended that you use [Persona Essentials](https://github.com/Sewer56/p5rpc.modloader) which has this as a dependency.
 However, the steps for using it on its own are very similar to with Persona Essentials:

 A. Add a dependency on this mod in your mod configuration. (via `Edit Mod` menu dependencies section, or in `ModConfig.json` directly)